• Skip to primary navigation

 Included in my book, Seed to Table, is a recipe for garlic confit that can be adapted for cherry tomatoes.

-Roast and Turn Them into Sauce (for preservation)
+Roast and Turn Them into Sauce (for Preservation)

 My go-to preparation for cherry tomatoes when I need to preserve the harvest.
 Follow the same procedure as I described for confit tomatoes, except this time, you want to cook the tomatoes high and fast.
 You want the tomatoes to burst.
 You want them to cook down and concentrate their juices.